MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.4.0/uninstall-az-ps.md

 encountered a bug, we'd appreciate it if you
 [file a GitHub issue](https://github.com/azure/azure-powershell/issues) so that it can be fixed.

-## Uninstall Azure PowerShell from MSI
+## Uninstall the Az PowerShell module from MSI

-If you installed Azure PowerShell using the MSI package, you must uninstall through the Windows system rather than PowerShell.
+If you installed Az PowerShell module using the MSI package, you must uninstall through the Windows system rather than PowerShell.

 |         Platform         |                      Instructions                      |